ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

-Each working group will determine the balance of email and face-to-face sessions that is appropriate for achieving its milestones.
+Each working group will determine the balance of email and face-to-face sessions that is appropriate for achieving its goals.
 Electronic mail permits the widest participation;
 face-to-face meetings often permit better focus and therefore can be more efficient for reaching a consensus among a core of the working group participants.
 In determining the balance, the WG must ensure